 The song was made popular by the great African-American bass Paul Robeson, in an art song arrangement probably by Harry T. Burleigh.

 ” Go Down, Moses” was used in the 1941 movie “Sullivan’s Travels,” in a scene where the protagonist has found himself on a prisoners’ chain gang during the Great Depression.
 The scene has many layers of meaning, resonance, and irony, as the story of the Hebrew slaves in Egyptian bondage is sung by a black congregation — the near descendants of enslaved people themselves — for a group of prisoners in chains.

 In the 1955 movie “Blackboard Jungle,” the young Sidney Poitier leads a group of high school students in a rendition.

 (Does this remind you of your high school?)

 In the 1950s, “Go Down, Moses,” became popular as a jazz standard.
-In this 1958 recording, Louis Armstrong uses elements of both gospel and jazz.
+In this 1958 recording, Louis Armstrong sings it as an uptempo with a full choir.

 It has also long been sung at American seders during the Jewish holiday of Passover.
 A black convert to Judaism writes: